bsc-pm/dlb/doc/user_guide/source/installation.rst

 libraries with only either C or Fortran MPI symbols.

 --enable-c-mpi-library
-    Compile also a DLB MPI library specific for C --enable-fortran-mpi-library
+    Compile also a DLB MPI library specific for C, installed as ``libdlb_mpic.so``.
+--enable-fortran-mpi-library
-    Compile also a DLB MPI library specific for Fortran
+    Compile also a DLB MPI library specific for Fortran, installed as ``libdlb_mpif.so``.

-DLB will compile by default the Fortran 2008 MPI interface if a suitable Fortran compiler is found.
-This interface is needed to intercept such F08 MPI calls.
-However, if the compilation failed for some reason, the interface compilation may be disabled.
+DLB will compile by default the MPI Fortran 2008 MPI bindings if a suitable Fortran compiler is found and the MPI library supports them.
+These bindings are needed to intercept such MPI F08 calls.
+However, if the compilation failed for some reason, the bindings may be explicitly disabled.

---disable-f08-mpi-interface
+--disable-f08-mpi-bindings
+    Disable MPI Fortran 2008 bindings --disable-mpi-f08ts-bindings
-    Disable Fortran 2008 MPI interface
+    Disable MPI Fortran 2008 + TS 29113 bindings